shervinea/cheatsheet-translation/tr/cheatsheet-deep-learning.md

 **6. By noting i the ith layer of the network and j the jth hidden unit of the layer, we have:**

-&#10230; Ağın i. sırasındaki katmana i ve katmandaki j. sırasındaki birime j dersek, elimizde:
+&#10230; Ağın i. sırasındaki katmana i ve katmandaki j. sırasındaki gizli birime j dersek, elimizde:

 <br>

 **7. where we note w, b, z the weight, bias and output respectively.**

-&#10230; burada w, b, z değerleri sırasıyla ağırlık, meyil ve ürünü temsil eder.
+&#10230; burada w, b, z değerleri sırasıyla ağırlık, yönelim ve ürünü temsil eder.

 <br>

 **8. Activation function ― Activation functions are used at the end of a hidden unit to introduce non-linear complexities to the model.
 Here are the most common ones:**

-&#10230;
+&#10230; Etkinleştirme fonksiyonu ― Etkinleştirme fonksiyonları gizli birimlerin sonunda, modele lineer olmayan karmaşıklıklar katmak için kullanılır.
+Aşağıda en yaygın kullanılanlarını görebilirsiniz:

 <br>

 **9. [Sigmoid, Tanh, ReLU, Leaky ReLU]**

-&#10230;
+&#10230; [Sigmoid, Tanh, ReLU, Leaky ReLU]

 <br>